Papaya Nutrition: Vitamin C Density, Digestive Enzymes, and Ripeness

 Practical Use

-- Rotate papaya with other fruits for nutrient diversity.
+- Rotate papaya with other fruits like banana or blueberries for nutrient diversity.

 - Use as a vitamin C source in regular meals.